onflow/freshmint/docs/nodejs.md

 #### Parse a raw metadata schema

-You can represent a metadata schema as a plain JavaScript object, which can easily by serialized to JSON, YAML or other format.
+You can represent a metadata schema as a plain JavaScript object, which can easily be serialized to JSON, YAML or other formats.

 The `type` field must match a field identifier from the table above.